jasonbarbee/TekLinksCodeCamp-Jan-2017/Lab 2 - Ansible/Lab 2 - Ansible.md

 Update your inventory file with your Spark Auth Token and your Customer Name.
 And Your Spark Room ID.
 You can find that by going to https://web.ciscospark.com and signing in.
 Click on the Room you want to use.
-The RoomID will be at the end of the URL https://web.ciscospark.com/rooms/9f464a80-de51-11e6-a2af-2134341234/
+The RoomID will be the string at the end of the URL - like this https://web.ciscospark.com/rooms/9f464a80-de51-11e6-a2af-2134341234/ Only grab the numbers - not the entire URL.

 ---
 # Ansible Spark module